0xMordecai/docker-by-example/building-and-managing-Docker-images/Single-stage-builds/info.md

 Before we look at the solution, let’s understand **why the image is so bloated in the first place**.
 We used the `Golang base image`, which **contains the entire Go toolkit and generates a simple binary**.
 We do not need the complete Go toolkit for this application to run; **it can efficiently run in an Alpine Linux image**.

 Docker solves this problem by **providing `multi-stage builds`**.
-You can split your build into stages where you can build your code in one stage and then, in the second stage, export the built code to another context that begins with a different base image that is much lighter and only contains those files and components that we need to run the code.
+You can **split your build into stages where you can build your code in one stage and then, in the second stage, export the built code to another context that begins with a different base image that is much lighter and only contains those files and components that we need to run the code**.